discordjs/guide/guide/popular-topics/permissions.md

 ## Permissions object

-The [Permissions object](https://discord.js.org/#/docs/main/stable/class/Permissions) is a Discord.js class with a permissions bitfield and a bunch of utility methods to manipulate it easily.
+The [Permissions object](https://discord.js.org/#/docs/main/stable/class/Permissions) is a Discord.js class with a permissions bit field and a bunch of utility methods to manipulate it easily.
-Remember that using these methods will not manipulate permissions, but just return a modified version of the bitfield.
+Remember that using these methods will not manipulate permissions, but just return a modified version of the bit field.

 ### Converting permission numbers to Objects